-Please note that there will be prolonged closures this summer as the collection is moved to the new building.
+Please note that there will be a prolonged closure (11th May to 21st July 2015) as the collection is prepared and moved to the new building.
 For further information please see our Closure Dates

 The Middle East Centre Archive was founded in 1961 by Elizabeth Monroe and Albert Hourani with the aim of preserving and making available for research the papers and photographs of individuals who have lived or served in the Middle East as for example senior Government representatives, members of the armed forces, bankers, businessmen, missionaries or travellers.
 For further details please see our Collecting Policy and a History of the Middle East Centre Archive: 1961-2007 (pdf file)

 The Archive now contains over 2,500 boxes of the papers and photographs of over 550 individuals or organisations covering the period 1800 to the present day with strong holdings for the Palestine Mandate and for Oman in the 1970s.

 If you have papers or photographs that you would like to add to the Archive or if you would like to offer financial support please see our Donation's webpage

 New Building The Archive will be moving to purpose built facilities in the Middle East Centre's new Softbridge building, designed by Zaha Hadid.
 This will lead to a considerable upgrade in all of the Archive's facilities, including substantial space for the Archive's collections to grow.
 Due to the new building, the main entrance to the Archive has been closed.
 The Archive's temporary entrance is difficult to find.
 Please see our Finding the Archive webpage for further details.
 The opening ceremony for the new building will take place in May 2015 and there will be a prolonged closure of the Archive from the 11th May to the 21st July, as the collection is prepared for the move and the move takes place.
 The provisional re-opening date for the Archive is 22nd July 2015.